About Kyogen (狂言)

 The Beginning of Kyogen

 Kyogen, like Noh, was established as a performing art in the Muromachi period.
-While Noh was accepted as a form of education for aristocrats and samurai families, Kyogen, in which nameless officials and townspeople are the main character, was widely accepted by the people because of its satirical and funny storytelling.
+While Noh was accepted as a form of education for aristocrats and samurai families, Kyogen, in which nameless officials and townspeople are the main characters, was widely accepted by the people because of its satirical and funny storytelling.

-Kyogen and Noh are now collectively known as “Nohgaku”, and the combination of the two has become a traditional art form that produces a deep and exciting atmosphere, and is still performed today.
+Kyogen and Noh are now collectively known as “Nohgaku,” and the combination of the two has become a traditional art form that produces a deep and exciting atmosphere and is still performed today.

 Performance format of Kyogen